 Israeli book editors are less likely than their American counterparts to demand major manuscript changes of an author.
 For better or worse-and it’s both-that has been clear to me for a long time.
 And it was confirmed by four emerging novelists who spoke Wednesday night at Jerusalem’s Tmol Shilshom literary café in the framework of Jerusalem’s International Writers Festival.

 As both a writer and an editor, I have mixed feelings about this.
-Like all writers, I get annoyed when an editor tells me that parts of my pieces are unnecessary or uninteresting, and that other things are, in his or her opinion, missing.
-Like all editors, I almost always see faults in manuscripts that come my way, and believe that if my clients will take my advice, the works will be better.
+Like all writers, I get annoyed when an editor tells me that parts of my pieces are unnecessary or uninteresting and that other things are, in his or her opinion, missing.
+It’s no surprise that many authors reach out to self publishing companies to publish their own work to avoid the criticism of editors.
+Like all editors, I almost always see faults in manuscripts that come my way and believe that if my clients will take my advice, the works will be better.
 I had very productive and pleasant experiences with the editors of my two books, and I think the manuscripts were improved by their suggestions.
 But from the stories I hear, my experience is not necessarily typical.

 I haven’t read the novels of any of the four writers in question (Sami Berdugo, Avirama Golan, Alon Hilu, and Yirmi Pinkus).
 The main reason is that a huge amount of fiction gets published in Israel every year compared to the country’s size, and there’s no way even a dedicated reader can keep up with it all.
 From the readings they offered and their presentations of their works, each of the four sounds like a writer worth reading.
 Notably, each in their own way is an experimentalist-for example, Hilu’s The House of Dajani tells of the Palestinian family that owned a piece of land that is now square in the middle of downtown Tel Aviv, and is written in the Hebrew of the first Zionist immigrants of more than a century ago.
 They all said that their editors had been extremely helpful but had not sought any fundamental changes in their work.